damianhakert/damianhakert.github.io/source/posts/2017-01-03-gitlab-2016-year-in-review.html.md

 ### Cycle Analytics

 The headline feature of 8.12 was [Cycle Analytics](https://about.gitlab.com/solutions/cycle-analytics/), a new way of [tracking software development](https://docs.gitlab.com/ce/user/project/cycle_analytics.html) using the data GitLab gathers as you use it.
-See [our feature highlight](https://about.gitlab.com/2016/09/21/cycle-analytics-feature-highlight/) for more information.
+See [our feature highlight blog post](https://about.gitlab.com/2016/09/21/cycle-analytics-feature-highlight/) for more information.

 ![Cycle Analytics](/images/8_12/cycle_analytics.png)

 ### Global Code Search (EE Starter)

-Code search was improved [Enterprise Edition Starter](https://about.gitlab.com/products/) in GitLab 8.12 with the addition of Global Code Search.
+Code search was improved for [Enterprise Edition Starter](https://about.gitlab.com/products/) in GitLab 8.12 with the addition of Global Code Search.
 This allows users to search across all the repositories on an instance, and is especially useful for microservice-based architectures and for reusing code from existing projects.

 ### Merge Request Versions